BMW X1: First generation (E84; 2009)

-Second generation (F48; 2016)
+Second generation (F48/F49; 2016)

 The F48 X1 is the second-generation model.
 It is built upon the front-wheel drive based UKL2 platform, and is available in long-wheelbase and long-wheelbase hybrid variants in China.
 The range consists of turbocharged 3-cylinder and 4-cylinder petrol and diesel engine options.
 Base models are front-wheel drive (branded as sDrive), with all-wheel drive (xDrive) available as an option and is standard for some higher-end models.

-Third generation (U11; 2022)
+Third generation (U11/U12; 2022)

-The U11 X1 was released in June 2022.
-Available powertrains include a turbocharged 3-cylinder, 4-cylinder petrol, inline-three diesel, inline-four diesel mild hybrid, petrol plug-in hybrid, and an electric variant called the iX1.

-Base models are front-wheel drive (branded as sDrive), with all-wheel drive (xDrive) available as an option (standard for some higher-end models).
-Like the BMW iX3, the all-electric iX1 will not be available in the United States nor Canada.

-The redesigned X1 has an updated interior similar to that of the iX, i4, and 2023 3 Series.
-It features a 10.25 inch digital gauge cluster as well as a 10.7 inch center screen running BMW's iDrive 8 infotainment system.

-According to BMW, this X1 is 1.7 inches longer, 0.9 inches wider, and 1.7 inches taller than the previous generation, with a wheelbase that is 0.9 inches longer.
-While the frontal area increased, the drag coefficient was lowered to 0.27.

-An M Sport package is available that adds adaptive suspension (available for the first time on the X1), a lower ride height, and interior and exterior styling elements.
+The U11 X1 is the third-generation model.
+It is built on the same UKL2 platform as the previous model, and now has a battery electric version called the iX1.
+Similar to the previous generation, AWD models are badged as xDrive.
+A range of petrol, diesel, and PHEV models are available.
+Like the previous model, a China-exclusive long-wheelbase model will be codenamed U12.

 Production and sales

 The following are the production and sales figures for BMW X1 models: